NoorMuhamad/admin-panel/README.md

-Mantis offers everything needed to build an advanced dashboard application.
+IngenuitySol offers everything needed to build an advanced dashboard application.
 In the initial release, we included following high-end features,

 - Support React18.
 - Professional user interface.